Hi, what do you want to do?

 Fall Plowing: Drawing to Scale

-Middle schoolers explore coordinates and scale drawings.
-In this drawing to scale lesson plan, students discuss symmetrical and asymmetrical shapes, geometric, shapes and estimation of size.
-Middle schoolers recreate a portion of a...
+Learners explore coordinates and scale drawings.
+For this drawing to scale lesson, students discuss symmetrical and asymmetrical shapes, geometric, shapes and estimation of size.
+Learners recreate a portion of a drawing using a...

 Curated OER